Conduit Fill Guide Using NEC Annex C Tables

 - Conduit Fill is purely about the physical space inside a raceway.
 It ensures wires can be pulled without damage and that there is some space for heat to dissipate.
 The calculations are based on the physical dimensions found in NEC Chapter 9 Tables 4 and 5.

 It is critical to understand that a conduit can be compliant with the 40% fill rule but still violate ampacity adjustment requirements.
-For example, filling a conduit with a large number of conductors may be physically permissible, but the required ampacity derating could be so significant that the conductors are no longer suitable for the intended circuit load, forcing you to use a larger wire size.
+For example, filling a conduit with a large number of conductors may be physically permissible, but the required ampacity derating could be such that the conductors are no longer suitable for the intended circuit load, forcing you to use a larger wire size.
 Always perform both checks to ensure a fully compliant installation.

 Related Resources